MPh-py/MPh/docs/demonstrations.md

 model.geom("geom1").run("fin");
 ```

-Note how the *functional* Java code (excluding syntax sugar) was
+Note how the *functional* Java code (excluding syntax elements) was
 essentially copied and pasted, even the semicolons, which Python
 simply ignores.
+We named the Python wrapper `pymodel` and assigned
+`model` to the underlying Java object just so we could do this.
+We
-We had to replace `new String[]{"0.1", "0.2", "0.5"}`
+had to replace `new String[]{"0.1", "0.2", "0.5"}` because Python
-because Python does not know what [`new`][new] means.
-There, Java
+does not know what [`new`][new] means.
+There, Java expects a list of
-expects a list of three strings.
-So we replaced the expression with
+three strings.
+So we replaced the expression with `["0.1", "0.2", "0.5"]`,
-`["0.1", "0.2", "0.5"]`, the Python equivalent of just that: a list
-of these three strings.
+the Python equivalent of just that: a list of these three strings.

 Occasionally when translating Java (or Matlab) code you find in the
 documentation — or a blog post, as the case was here —, you will have